Carter-Ruck: OneCoin

 In September 2016 Carter-Ruck threatened legal action against Andrew Penman's exposé of the purported cryptocurrency OneCoin.
-In May 2017, police and financial actions in several countries revealed that Carter-Ruck's client appears indeed to be a Ponzi scheme.
+In May 2017, police and financial actions in several countries revealed that Carter-Ruck's client did indeed appear to be operating a Ponzi scheme.
+Carter-Ruck also sought to gag the media from mentioning OneCoin and one of its fugitive co-founders, Ruja Ignatova, in reporting.
+The Bureau of Investigative Journalism, Tax Policy Associates, the Foreign Policy Centre, the Free Speech Union and Spotlight on Corruption filed an application in the Solicitors Disciplinary Tribunal where they accused Carter-Ruck of helping OneCoin further a fraud.

 Labour Party

-In July 2019 it was revealed that Carter-Ruck had written to Sam Matthews, the Labour Party's former head of disputes, warning he could face legal action for breaking his non-disclosure agreement for blowing the whistle on the party's handling of antisemitism allegations.
+In July 2019, it was revealed that Carter-Ruck had written to Sam Matthews, the Labour Party's former head of disputes, warning he could face legal action for breaking his non-disclosure agreement for blowing the whistle on the party's handling of antisemitism allegations.

 Criticism

 Sir Christopher Meyer, former chairman of the Press Complaints Commission (PCC) said that the PCC was the firm's "sworn enemy" and accused the firm of using a Commons select committee hearing to attack the PCC.
 He suggested that Carter-Ruck and other media law firms probably saw the PCC as their enemy because "we can do the job for free and can provide a degree of discretion".
 Cameron Doley, then managing partner with Carter-Ruck, denied the accusations made against them.

 The firm is frequently referred to as 'Carter-Fuck' by the satirical magazine Private Eye.
 Despite their antagonistic relationship, Carter-Ruck publicly sided with Private Eye when the magazine lost a £600,000 libel case in 1989 against Sonia Sutcliffe, the wife of the Yorkshire Ripper.
 Founder Peter Carter-Ruck was subsequently invited to attend a Private Eye lunch, and soon afterwards he asked whether the magazine could stop misprinting the first letter of 'Ruck' as an 'F'.
-Private Eye's response was to print the first letter of 'Carter' with an 'F' as well.
+Private Eye's response was to print the first letter of 'Carter' as an 'F' as well.